Pelagius: Death and aftermath

 After his condemnation, Pelagius was expelled from Jerusalem, and Saint Cyril of Alexandria allowed him to settle in Egypt.
 He is not heard of thereafter.

 His death did not end his teachings, although those who followed him may have modified those teachings.
 Because little information remains with regard to Pelagius' actual teachings, some of his doctrines possibly were subject to revision and suppression by his enemies (followers of Augustine and the Church leadership as a whole at that time).

 Pelagius and Caelestius were declared heretics by the First Council of Ephesus in 431.

-Belief in Pelagianism and Semipelagianism was common for the next few centuries, especially in Britain, the Holy Land and North Africa.
-St Germanus visited Britain to combat Pelagianism in or around AD 429.
+Belief in Pelagianism and Semipelagianism was common for the next few centuries, especially in Britain, Palestine and North Africa.
+St Germanus visited Britain to combat Pelagianism in or around 429 AD.
 In Wales, Saint David was credited with convening the Synod of Brefi and the Synod of Victory against the followers of Pelagius in the sixth century.